openfaas/workshop/lab1.md

 * Install [Git Bash](https://git-scm.com/downloads)

+When you install git bash pick the following options: `install UNIX commands` and `use true-type font`.

 > Note: please use *Git Bash* for all steps: do not attempt to use *PowerShell*, *WSL* or *Bash for Windows*.

 Linux - Ubuntu or Debian